-The award ceremony for the “Mi curo di te: il gesto di ognuno per il Pianeta di tutti” (I take care of you: everyone’s contribution to a planet for all) competition was held on 20 February, in Martinsicuro town hall, near Teramo, Italy.
+The award ceremony for the “Mi curo di te: il gesto di ognuno per il Pianeta di tutti” (I'll take care of you: everyone’s contribution to a Planet for all) competition was held on 20 February, in Martinsicuro town hall, near Teramo, Italy.
 The prize was awarded to the Istituto Comprensivo S. Pertini (Primary School and First Level Secondary School) in Villa Rosa, Martinsicuro.
 The 32 classes of the school (representing a total of 600 students) that took part in the project were in fact among the top 50 in the national competition created by the WWF and Sofidel.

-Sofidel has also been a partner of WWF Italy since 2008, supporting the “I take care of you” educational project, launched in 2015 with the aim of helping teachers, students and, indirectly, their families to better understand the world in which they live, getting an idea of how complex and interconnected social, economic and environmental problems are.
+Sofidel has also been a partner of WWF Italy since 2008, supporting the “I'll take care of you” educational project, launched in 2015 with the aim of helping teachers, students and, indirectly, their families to better understand the world in which they live, getting an idea of how complex and interconnected social, economic and environmental problems are.